wpregliasco/Conference-Clock/README.md

 * `mid`: change color time, in minutes (default:20)
 * `end`: final blinking time, in minutes (default:5)

-Tis values can be changed by three ways:
+Theese values can be changed by three ways:
 1. editting the file,
 2. through variables in the URL:
 ```url